younelan/Python-Metrics-Observer/README.md

 - Multi Lingual support (French/ English)
 - ping a subnet and see who responds

+## Setup

+#Create environment:

+bash setup.sh

+#Activate environment
+When you want to run the script, activate the environment:

+source venv/bin/activate

 ## Usage

 **./pytrack -c [plugin] -a [action]**   - call tdc with plugin and run specified action